What is Syphilis?

 Often, in this stage syphilis is mistaken for another condition.
-The symptoms will go away with or without treatment. (but if you are not treated then syphilis will still remain in your body)
+The symptoms will go away with or without treatment (without treatment, syphilis will still remain in your body).

 Latent (3rd stage)

 The third stage of syphilis is called the latent, or hidden stage.
-Primary and secondary symptoms have now disappeared and there are no noticeable symptoms in the latent stage.
-However, the bacteria remain in the body and can affect the brain, heart, skin, bones and other organs.
+Primary and secondary symptoms disappear and there are no noticeable symptoms in the latent stage.
+However, the bacteria remains in the body and can affect the brain, heart, skin, bones and other organs.
 This stage isn’t infectious and can last for years before progressing to tertiary syphilis.Tertiary (4th stage)

 How is syphilis diagnosed?

 Syphilis is usually diagnosed by a simple blood test.
-If you have been exposed to syphilis, it can take up to 3 months to show on a test so it may be worth having a second test.
+If you have been exposed to syphilis, it can take up to 3 months to show on a test so it may be worth having a second test if the first one was negative.
 The test for syphilis usually involves a blood test and removing a sample of fluid from any sores using a swab.

 How is syphilis treated?

-Syphilis is treated with antibiotics, either a single injection, a course of injections or tablets.
+Syphilis is treated with antibiotics, either as a single injection, a course of injections or tablets.

 - Injection: Usually 1 injection directly given into your buttocks.
 You may need 3 injections at weekly intervals if you have had syphilis for a long time.